PatrykMansfeld/Analitix_Project/README.md

-Final Project an Collegium Da Vinci University created in a team with
+Final project at Collegium Da Vinci University created in a team with
 - [https://github.com/bligem]
 - [https://github.com/bfokss]